It’s no secret that some of us scratch our heads over how to limit screen time. It shouldn’t be so difficult. Just turn off the TV, right?

-(Host Families, like single mom Alla, are lucky enough to have an extra set of hands to help!)
+(Like single mom Alla, Host Families are lucky enough to have an extra set of hands to help!)

 Reality is often much more challenging than just turning off the screen.
 With busy work schedules, houses to clean, dinner to make, sanity to be kept, and a never-ending list of other things that must be done, parents are bound to rely on screen time as an aid… Maybe sometimes more than we should.